 - In the event of a cat dying, the caregiver should be notified and a necropsy should be performed by a third party to establish the cause of death.

-For more information on surgery preparation, anesthesia protocols, spaying and neutering feral cats, watch Alley Cat Allies’ Feral Cat Clinic Procedure Video at www.alleycat.org/videos.
-Also visit the Feral Cat Project (http://www.feralcatproject) and Humane Alliance (http://www.humanealliance.org).
+For more information on surgery preparation, anesthesia protocols, and spaying and neutering community cats, watch Alley Cat Allies’ Feral Cat Clinic Procedure Video at www.alleycat.org/videos.
+Also visit the Feral Cat Project (www.feralcatproject.com) and Humane Alliance (www.humanealliance.org).

 This procedure is performed under sterile conditions while the cat is already anesthetized for spay or neuter surgery.
 There is little or no bleeding, it is relatively painless to the cat, and the eartip does not significantly alter the appearance or beauty of the cat.

-Eartipping is the preferred method to identify spayed or neutered and vaccinated feral cats, because it is difficult to get close to feral cats, and therefore the identification must be visible from a distance.
-Feral cats may interact with a variety of caregivers, veterinarians, and animal control personnel during their lives and so immediate visual identification is necessary to prevent an unnecessary second trapping and surgery.
+Eartipping is the preferred method to identify spayed or neutered and vaccinated community cats, because it is difficult to get close to them and therefore the identification must be visible from a distance.
+Community cats may interact with a variety of caregivers, veterinarians, and animal control personnel during their lives and so immediate visual identification is necessary to prevent an unnecessary second trapping and surgery.

 - Tattooing is not effective because the tattoo is not visible until cats are trapped and anesthetized.